PedroMLF/MOOC_Courses/Databases/README.md

 - A XML parser is responsible to check if a given XML document is well-formed.

-- It may be displayed by being translated to HTML by languages as CSS (cascading style sheet language) oor XSL (extensible style sheet language).
+- It may be displayed by being translated to HTML by languages as CSS (cascading style sheet language) or XSL (extensible style sheet language).

 - A XML document is sent to CSS/XSL interpreter (with rules) which output an HTML doc.